-Arbaer was an established farm well into the 20th century, and the museum opened there in 1957.
+Arbaer was an established farm well into the 20th century, and the Arbaer museum opened there in 1957.
 Arbaer is now an open air museum with more than 20 buildings that form a town square, a village and a farm.
 Most of the buildings have been relocated from central Reykjavik.

-Around the middle of the 20th century, there was growing concern that "old Reykjavik" was disappearing forever.
+Around the middle of the 20th century, there was growing concern that “old Reykjavik” was disappearing forever.
 The first efforts to found a museum came in 1942, when the city council was presented with a petition to that effect.
 In 1954, the Reykjavik Archives and Historical Collection was officially founded.
 Larus Sigurbjornsson was hired as director, and he set about collecting artefacts of many kinds.
-The old farm Arbaer, which had long been a popular rest stop and inn for people on the way to and from Reykjavik, had been abandoned, and the farm buildings were in poor condition due to weathering and vandalism.
+The old farm Arbaer had long been a popular rest stop and inn for people on the way to and from Reykjavik.
+It had been abandoned, and the farm buildings were in poor condition due to weathering and vandalism.
 In 1957, the City Council agreed that an open-air museum with old houses of historical value should be created there, and it was opened the same summer.